 In addition, a solicitor (any qualified solicitor) will need to witness your signature on the Declaration of Solvency, and also certify that your copy photo ID is a true likeness of you.

 Costs will vary, so ring around a few local firms.
-You’re not getting any legal advice, literally just confirmation it was you that signed a document, so expect to pay perhaps £50 for this.
+You’re not getting any legal advice, literally just confirmation it was you that signed a document, so expect to pay anywhere from £5-£100 for this.

-VAT is chargeable on our fee and advertising disbursement.
-Most of our clients will have been on the flat rate scheme, and even when they weren’t, the hassle and additional delays caused by attempting to recover ~£200 in VAT means that we do not attempt to recover the VAT in the rare circumstances where we might be able to.
+VAT is chargeable on the liquidation costs.
+Many of our clients will have been on the flat rate scheme, and even when they weren’t, the hassle and additional delays caused by attempting to recover ~£250 in VAT means that we do not attempt to recover the VAT in the circumstances where we might be able to.